edm00se/blog/_posts/2015-12-02-task-runners-pt1-intro.md

 This series has been cooking longer than my turkey (about two weeks longer).
 It covers ground on a fair number of topics so please bear with me as we get started.
 I hope you'll find _something_ involved that makes you exclaim something to the effect of "that's really useful!
 How did I not know about this?!
 Thank you Eric, your talents and beard are so impressive!"
 Intrigued?
 I hope so.

 ### Why Should I Care?
 A task runner is, at its simplest, a "worker" that peforms tasks (by configuration, definition, or defined standard).
-This can range from hooping into the npm scripts such as start or test in a `package.json` file (as npm and Node apps do) to more complex setups, such as those I'll get into.
+This can range from hooking into the npm scripts such as start or test in a `package.json` file (as npm and Node apps do) to more complex setups, such as those I'll get into.
 Here's a quick example of what I mean by the npm scripts in a node app's `package.json`:

 ```javascript
 {